movementlabsxyz/MIP/MD/md-118/README.md

 - address how the guarantees explored in #D2 are impacted by the violation of the assumptions.
 - what happens if the finality of the L1 is violated and the ledger reverts to a previous state.

+## Appendix

+### A1: Message delivery and finality

+The Postconfirmation protocol is run as a smart contract on the L1.
+Messages from validators are only considered for the state transition once they are executed on the L1.
+Since the L1 guarantees broadcast to all participants, accepted votes have total order broadcast properties, provided the L1 is safe.

+Votes from validators MUST not be considered as long as they are only in the mempool of the L1.
+The are counted as propagated once they are finalized (not the weaker form of confirmed).

+Since finality is strictly a stronger guarantee than confirmation (in e.g. a single block), broadcast has total order broadcast properties.

 ## Changelog